ammar-safi/block_chain/README.md

 # Flask Blockchain API

-A simple Flask-based REST API for interacting with a file-based blockchain.
-This project allows you to add new blocks (representing files and users), view the blockchain, and validate its integrity.
+A comprehensive Flask-based REST API for managing a file-based blockchain with digital signature capabilities.
+This project allows you to add new blocks (representing files and users), view the blockchain, validate its integrity, and manage digital signatures for file authentication.

 ## Features

-- Add a new block to the blockchain by uploading a file path and user ID
+- ✅ Add new blocks to the blockchain by uploading file paths and user IDs
-- View the entire blockchain
+- ✅ View the entire blockchain
-- Validate the integrity of the blockchain
+- ✅ Validate the integrity of the blockchain
+- ✅ Retrieve specific blocks by index
+- ✅ Digital signature management for blocks
+- ✅ Signature verification and validation
+- ✅ File integrity checking through SHA-256 hashing
+- ✅ Persistent blockchain storage in JSON format

 ## Setup